Department of Defense Prostate Cancer Research Program (CDMRP-PCRP)

 The project has received IRB approval.
 It will gather prostate cancer Thriver's medical records, DNA samples from blood, tissue, and saliva and then match the genetic information to individual treatment outcomes.
 The project will create a library from this information which will be available to the entire research community.

 The project will also feedback any trends identified to all men who participate in the study.
 It is possible that with a consultation with your medical professional you might be able to better understand your own cancer.

-Within the first two weeks of receiving IRB approval we have signed up ten men.
+Within the first two months of receiving IRB approval we have signed up over 225 men.

 For more information about the project send a request to: info@PCproject.org.
 To begin the registration process go to: www.PCproject.org